otherworldlyguardian/the-hog-dimension-web-042417/client/README.md

   4. Our tile slide out animation is cool, but what we really want to do is provide an effect that makes it appear as though our cube is 'unfolding', instead of tiles sliding out.
 Implement this for a new side.
 Check out our helpers/cubeAnimator.js file for an idea where to get started.

-  5. While our current application has the skeleton for a 'rotate to opposite end' feature, it is not currently hooked or completely implemented.
+  5. While our current application has the skeleton for a 'rotate to opposite end' feature, it is not completely implemented.
 Incorporate the ability for our cube to rotate to the opposite face without altering current functionality.

+  6. On our server side, we want to return the correct 4XX error if the user provides an incorrect JWT token.
+Which 4XX error is appropriate?
+If this happens, we want to render either a 4XX error page or component for the user.